umbraco/UmbracoDocs/11/umbraco-cms/fundamentals/setup/upgrading/version-specific/migrate-content-to-umbraco-8.md

 This also includes the attribute `useLegacyEncoding` value.
 Make sure that this setting is copied into your new Umbraco 8 site, as it is needed in order to log in.
 {% endhint %}

-Take a backup of your database from the **Umbraco 7.14 site**.
-Take the information for the backup database and add that to the connectionstring for the **Umbraco 8.1 site**.
-If you are running SQL CE, you will have to copy the database over to the new site as well.
+3. Take a backup of your database from the **Umbraco 7.14 site**.
+4. Take the information for the backup database and add that to the connectionstring for the **Umbraco 8.1 site**.
+    * If you are running SQL CE, you will have to copy the database over to the new site as well.

-Once the connectionstring is set, the final step is to change the Umbraco version number in the `web.config` on the **Umbraco 8.1 site**.
-Chang it to `7.14.0`.
-This will indicate that there is an upgrade pending and it needs to run the migration.
+5. Change the Umbraco version number in the `web.config` on the **Umbraco 8.1 site** to `7.14.0` (the version your 7 site it using).
+    * This will indicate that there is an upgrade pending and it needs to run the migration.

 ![Set Umbraco version in the web.config](images/set-umbraco-version.png)